TejodhayBonam/Real-time-Computer-Performance-Monitoring-Dashboard/README.md

 3. The data pipeline transfers data from MySQL to SQL Server.
 4. Open the Power BI file to access the real-time dashboard.

-If you want to see how it's work, check the LinkedIn post where there is a video explaining how to use it, here it is the link of the post : <a href="https://www.linkedin.com/posts/aymane-maghouti_dataengineering-powerbi-realtimedata-activity-7095452030726455296-oTct?utm_source=share&utm_medium=member_desktop" target="_blank">Click here</a>
+If you want to see how it's work, check the LinkedIn post where there is a video explaining how to use it, here it is the link of the post : <a href="" target="_blank">Click here</a>

 ---
 ## Data Flow